jango-blockchained/mcp-freecad/README.md

 1.  **Install FreeCAD**: Ensure FreeCAD is installed on your system and accessible from the command line.
 2.  **Install Dependencies**:
     ```bash
-    pip install modelcontextprotocol-sdk # For the MCP Server
+    pip install modelcontextprotocol # For the MCP Server
     # Other dependencies might be listed in requirements.txt if available
     ```